invenia/matpy/README.md

 SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 ```

+## Python Version

+Currently, the only python version suppoted and testsed for is `python 2.7`.

 ## Types supported to Import and Export

 - String